abn/forge-maven-plugin/README.md

         </executions>
       </plugin>

+Where:

+    version.forge

-Where version.forge is a maven property with the desired forge version (2.0.0.Alpha1 for example)
+is a maven property with the desired forge version (2.0.0.Alpha1 for example)

 ## Get the code